Skip to main content

 2-9.
 Management of the GPC Program

-c.
-The Level 3 OA/OPC duties and responsibilities at Army major command headquarters typically warrant a grade (or equivalent thereof) of GS-14, preferably in the contracting career field, but exceptions may apply if approved by the SCO or CCO.
+b.
+The Level 3 OA/OPC duties and responsibilities at Army major command headquarters typically warrant a grade (or equivalent thereof) of GS-14, preferably in the contracting career field.
+Exceptions may apply.
 The Level 3 A/OPC duties and responsibilities for non-headquarter commands typically warrant a grade of GS-12 to GS-14, preferably in the contracting career field, but exceptions may apply if approved by the SCO or CCO.

 1) Understanding of the relevant GPC policies, procedures, and commercial contracting practices.